-Schools are at the heart of Cambridge College's mission.
-The College trains teachers and other school professionals who reflect the diversity of our nation's public schools, and who understand firsthand the difficulties that school children and their families face.
-Many of our faculty are practicing teachers and school administrators.
+Schools are at the heart of Cambridge College's mission, and our goal is to train effective educators who can help their students succeed.
+The College trains teachers and other school professionals who reflect the diversity of our nation's public schools, and who understand first-hand the difficulties that school children and their families face.